-Continuing on to Revelation 7, the first half shows the 144,000 Old Testament saints from the twelve tribes of the children of Israel.
-These saints are being sealed to protect them during their time on earth while God’s wrath is being poured out.
-Given that God’s children have just left the earth, the 144,000 are being sent to the earth at this time to preach the gospel to the unsaved during the three and a half years of wrath.
+Continuing on to Revelation 7, the first half shows the sealing of the 144,000, which I believe to be Old Testament saints from among the twelve tribes of Israel as we are told that they are virgins, redeemed from among men and being the firstfruits unto God and the Lamb (Revelation 14:4).
+Given that God’s children have just left the earth, the 144,000 are sent to preach the gospel to the unsaved while God is pouring out his wrath.

-The second half of Revelation 7 picks up the narrative of what happens to Christians after the rapture.
+The second half of Revelation 7 picks up the narrative of what happens to believers after the rapture.

 After this I beheld, and, lo, a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues, stood before the throne, and before the Lamb, clothed with white robes, and palms in their hands; And cried with a loud voice, saying, Salvation to our God which sitteth upon the throne, and unto the Lamb.
 And all the angels stood round about the throne, and about the elders and the four beasts, and fell before the throne on their faces, and worshipped God, Saying, Amen: Blessing, and glory, and wisdom, and thanksgiving, and honour, and power, and might, be unto our God for ever and ever.
 Amen.
 And one of the elders answered, saying unto me, What are these which are arrayed in white robes? and whence came they?
 And I said unto him, Sir, thou knowest.
 And he said to me, These are they which came out of great tribulation, and have washed their robes, and made them white in the blood of the Lamb.
 (Revelation 7:9-14)

 Revelation 7:9 shows a great multitude, which no man could number, of all nations, and kindreds, and people, and tongues standing before the throne.
 Revelation 7:13 shows this multitude has just arrived with the question “whence came they?”
 Revelation 7:14 shows an angel explaining that this multitude came out of great tribulation.
-For a multitude to appear in heaven having just come out of great tribulation the obvious conclusion is that the multitude are Christians and that Christians are, indeed, present on earth during both tribulation and great tribulation.
+For a multitude to appear in heaven having just come out of great tribulation the obvious conclusion is that the multitude are believers and, therefore, must be present on earth during both tribulation and great tribulation.